DevJSter/meta-tx/README.md

 # AI-Validated Smart Wallet System

-This project implements an AI-validated meta-transaction system on Ethereum using EIP-712 signatures.
-The system consists of three main components: smart contracts, a relayer service, and a client application.
+This project implements AI-validated meta-transaction systems on Ethereum with two different approaches:

+1. **EIP-712 with Relayer Service** (in `contracts/` and `relayer/` folders)
+2. **EIP-2771 with Forwarder Contract** (in `EIP2771/` folder)

+Both implementations provide gasless transactions with AI validation but use different architectural patterns.

 ## Architecture Overview